ozwillo/ozwillo-datacore/README.md

 To use Datacore for your own collaborative data use case, you must define the appropriate business-specific Models.

-There will be soon a Model REST API allowing to do it in JSON / HTTP.
+The preferred way is to use the Datacore online Import tool at [http://localhost:8080/dc-ui/import/index.html](http://localhost:8080/dc-ui/import/index.html).
+Follow the steps described in the [wiki Import tutorial](https://github.com/pole-numerique/oasis-datacore/wiki/Playground-&-Import-UI-demo-scenario---Provto-&-OpenElec).

-For now this can only be done in Java.
+This can also be done in Java.
 Do it in a new class on the model of [MarkaInvestModel](https://github.com/pole-numerique/oasis-datacore/blob/master/oasis-datacore-core/src/main/java/org/oasis/datacore/core/sample/MarkaInvestModel.java) or [CityCountrySample](https://github.com/pole-numerique/oasis-datacore/blob/master/oasis-datacore-core/src/main/java/org/oasis/datacore/core/sample/CityCountrySample.java) (meaning a server-side class, auto initialized by annotating it by @Component, using Spring-injected DataModelServiceImpl and DatacoreApi or DCEntityService, or if they are not enough yet MongoOperations).
 Sample data for these models can be added using the Datacore REST API obviously, or again using Java in a new class on the model of [MarkaInvestData](https://github.com/pole-numerique/oasis-datacore/blob/master/oasis-datacore-core/src/main/java/org/oasis/datacore/core/sample/MarkaInvestData.java).

 For more samples and Model reference documentation, have a look at the [wiki](https://github.com/pole-numerique/oasis-datacore/wiki).